yibowang622/yibowang622.github.io/_posts/2025-03-13-a-simple-buy-and-sell-strategy.md

 ### 📊 Model Setup
 To evaluate the trading performance of a transformer-based model, we simulated 50 days of stock price data with a gradual uptrend and random noise.
 The model generates buy/sell signals based on predicted price movements, applying the following strategy:

-✅ BUY → When the predicted price is higher than the current price by a set threshold.
+✅ BUY → When the predicted price is higher than the current price by a set threshold.<br>

-✅ SELL → When the predicted price is lower than the current price by a set threshold.
+✅ SELL → When the predicted price is lower than the current price by a set threshold.<br>
 ✅ HOLD → If the difference is within the threshold range.

 ```python